JosephNamihas/Bootstrap-Portfolio/README.md

 ### Responsivness

 Spent a lot of time figuring out why a lot of my components were not responsive.
-I did not use media queries at all, but found that the width of certain elements were not responsive on mobile devices
+I did not use media queries at all at first, but found that the width of certain elements were not responsive on mobile devices

 For example, the Jumbotron banners.

 While I tried to avoid using a media query as requested for.
 I added one for mobile phones as I was having real trouble without.

 ## For Next Time